SzymonNowakowski/alphafold/README.md

 #### External codebase

-For the sake of the ease of development, you may also choose to run external codebase from `alphafold_current` subdirectory by executing the following steps:
+For the sake of the ease of development, there is an option to run Alphafold2 from the external codebase from `alphafold_current` subdirectory.

+In this setting, the singularity container provides the environment (CUDA drivers, installed packages etc.) but the code is kept externally to the docker.
+As an effect, you don't have to rebuild the docker every time you make *minor* code changes.
+If some new packages were involved in the changed code, you might have to rebuild the singularity container, too, to match the code with the installed environment.

+To run it in this setting execute the following steps:

 1. Execute `mkdir alphafold_current` to create the codebase subdirectory